Psychology - Clinical (PhD)

 The Clinical Psychology PhD Program application deadline is December 1.

-Completed graduate applications should be submitted online to the University of Louisville, Graduate School, Graduate Admissions.
-Interested students may also call the Graduate School, Graduate Admissions at (502) 852-6495 for more information.
+Completed graduate applications should be submitted online to the University of Louisville, Graduate School.
+Interested students may also call the Graduate School at (502) 852-6495 for more information.

 Our PhD programs admit students to begin in the fall semester, with a usual start date of July 1.
 Applicants must provide the following:

 - The Graduate Record Examination (GRE) General Test.
 Those for whom English is not their native language must also submit TOEFL scores.

-- Transcripts of college records from all schools attended must be submitted to the Graduate School, Graduate Admissions.
+- Transcripts of college records from all schools attended must be submitted to the Graduate School.
 Students must have earned an undergraduate degree from an accredited college or university.

-- Three letters of recommendation from academic sources are required and must be submitted to the Graduate School, Graduate Admissions.
+- Three letters of recommendation from academic sources are required and must be submitted to the Graduate School.

 Application materials are available online.
 For additional information, contact Maggie Leahy, (502) 852-4364.

 The Clinical Psychology PhD curriculum contains two basic sets of core courses: department/general core and clinical core.
 The curriculum closely follows guidelines for accreditation established and maintained by the American Psychological Association's Office of Program Consultation and Accreditation.

 |PSYC 620||Human Learning||3|